KamilGaribov/Blog/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Simple Blog Website

-Website is serving blog posts.
+Website is serving blog posts.  <br />
 User can create new post and can post a comment on posts.

 First, run the development server: